By: Elements of Green

 Many Parkinson’s patients have asked about the role of CBD (cannabidiol) might play in treating symptoms of the disease.
 People around the world have discovered that CBD oils, tinctures, creams, edibles, and even vape products help them with chronic and acute pain.
 CBD also helps many people with sleeping issues, anxiety, and even nausea.

 Parkinson’s patients often have symptoms which react well to CBD either as a direct symptom of the disease or as a side effect to one or more of the medications used to treat Parkinson’s.
 To get a fuller understanding of how CBD might help Parkinson’s patients get relief and of the important discussions Parkinson’s patient should have with their doctors before beginning to use CBD, this article reviews Parkinson’s disease and common treatments for it and discusses how CBD might relieve the symptoms of Parkinson’s patients.
+We look in detail at the relationship between CBD and Parkinson’s disease.

 About Parkinson’s Disease